An Overview of Magnetron Sputtering

 c.
 Type-2 Unbalanced Magnetron

-Planar target and rotatory target are the most common magnetron sputter cathode.
+Planar targets and rotatory targets are the most common magnetron sputtering cathode.
 The advantages and disadvantages of these two types of sputtering targets are not obvious, but they do have different applied areas.
-Planar magnetrons are preferred in larger scale systems where substrates scan linearly past the targets on some type of conveyor belt or carrier.
-Rotatory sputtering magnetrons are more frequently found in smaller scale batch systems or single wafer stations.
+Planar magnetrons are preferred in larger-scale systems where substrates scan linearly past the targets on some type of conveyor belt or carrier.
+Rotatory sputtering magnetrons are more frequently found in smaller-scale batch systems or single-wafer stations.

 b. rotatory magnetron

-- Applications in decorative fields such as various total reflection films and translucent films, mobile phone cases, and mouse.
+• Applications in decorative fields such as various total reflection films and translucent films, mobile phone cases, and mice.

-In addition to the above fields, magnetron sputtering also plays an important role in the research of high temperature superconducting thin films, ferroelectric thin films, giant magnetoresistive thin films, thin film luminescent materials, solar cells, and memory alloy thin films.
-Please visit https://www.sputtertargets.net/ for more information.
+In addition to the above fields, magnetron sputtering also plays an important role in the research of high-temperature superconducting thin films, ferroelectric thin films, giant magnetoresistive thin films, thin-film luminescent materials, solar cells, and memory alloy thin films.